Frugal (but safe!) Canning Hacks

 You can use a large stockpot to water bath can fruits and jellies, but only if it fits these guidelines.

-Water bath canners and pressure canners
+Water bath canners and pressure canners, how to can without a canner

 You must have a way to keep the jars up off the bottom metal surface, since stockpots don't come with a rack like a water bath canner does.
 Hot water circulating under the jars is an important part of canning.